Chudbrochil/Newsgroups-NB-LG/README.md

 Miscellanous methods that are used between both algorithms and in main are found here.
 Includes methods like build_confusion_matrix, determine_most_important_features, and load_classes.

 main.py
 This includes the code for the command line interface and running our algorithms.
-An important part of main is this is where all the important parameters to tune are found such as beta, learning_rate, whether or not to show a confusion matrix.
+An important part of main is this is where all the important parameters to tune are found such as beta, learning_rate, whether or not to show a confusion matrix, etc..
 This is also where we load in all the files for training and testing.

 We have two command line options when running main.py.